Ubisoft Forward: Every trailer and announcement from the showcase

 Tom Clancy's Elite Squad

-Ubisoft also announced its new mobile game Tom Clancy's Elite Squad coming to iOS and Android devices on August 27.
+Ubisoft announced a new game called Tom Clancy's Elite Squad will be releasing on August 27.
 Bringing together all "your favourite heroes and villains" from the Tom Clancy games, such as Rainbow Six, Ghost Recon, The Division, and Splinter Cell, you can upgrade your characters and take command of squads in 5v5 battles.
 It also includes a campaign mode and several challenge modes to try out.

 Hyper Scape